 Check out our humble pen guide for more info on pens.

-Different ink, pen types, and pressure used can produce different results on any paper.
+Different ink, pen types, and pressure, and stroke speed used can produce different results on any paper.

 What is the leather you use in your journals?

 For most of our leather journals, the leather comes from Water Buffalo hides and is vegetable tanned.
 The Nepali Expedition journal uses goat leather.